For details about how I compiled the list and to view numbers 185 – 141, scroll to the bottom of the page.

 132. The Night Comes Down (May), Queen, 1973

 Remarkably, it is the original demo from the legendary De Lane Lea session that made it onto the first album, as the band supposedly felt they were unable to improve on the feel of the song in subsequent takes.
-Now remastered, of course, it sounds great – and such a mature sound, building to an unbearably tense climax.
-Typically dark and introspective Brian lyrics.
+Now remastered, of course, it sounds great – and such a mature sound, with typically dark and introspective Brian lyrics.
+Best moment: the end of the song, building to an unbearably tense climax.

 131. Soul Brother (Queen), b-side, 1981

 Although this sounds like a tongue-in-cheek, one-take throwaway from the ‘Game’ sessions, it is actually surprisingly effective and an unexpected bonus when Under Pressure was released.
-It’s the sound of the band enjoying themselves.
+It’s the sound of the band enjoying themselves and each other’s playing.
 Best moment: “When you’re under pressure…” at 1:20.

 130. Cool Cat (Deacon/Mercury), Hot Space, 1982